janesmith73/product-docs/CONTRIBUTING.md

 ![github-pr-commits-tab-detail](https://user-images.githubusercontent.com/49970529/216596552-26756c50-c9d5-4498-9d95-451eaafb2b63.png)

 #### Checks
-The [Test deployment](https://github.com/EMnify/product-docs/actions/workflows/test-deploy.yml) GitHub action is triggered when your changes are pushed.
+The [Test deployment](https://github.com/emnify/product-docs/actions/workflows/test-deploy.yml) GitHub action is triggered when your changes are pushed.
-If there are any syntax errors that would break the documentation build, you will find details about what went wrong by following the most recent link associated with your PR's name in the [workflow runs](https://github.com/EMnify/product-docs/actions/workflows/test-deploy.yml) table.
+If there are any syntax errors that would break the documentation build, you will find details about what went wrong by following the most recent link associated with your PR's name in the [workflow runs](https://github.com/emnify/product-docs/actions/workflows/test-deploy.yml) table.

 #### Files changed

-Very useful for PRs that involve changes needed in multiple files
+This is very useful for PRs that involve changes needed in multiple files.

 ![github-pr-files-changed-tab](https://user-images.githubusercontent.com/49970529/216598552-8e6b5a88-d503-4c19-aee9-61678e0cfef4.png)